 In phase one, started with 20 Imams delivered more than 300 sermons during the six-month project period to approximately 117,600 congregants, of which an estimated 12% were women.
 Media attention and coverage were extensive, with an estimated 9.5 million people being exposed to sermons on women’s rights in Islam.
 The NECDO and the Imams also developed a series of booklets on the five women’s human rights issues in simple Dari.
 10,000 copies of the booklets were printed and distributed throughout the community.

-In June 2010, hiring thirty university students—both male and female—to monitor the Imams’ Friday sermons, and publishing and distributing 15,000 copies of the booklets on women’s rights.
-The extended program also aimed to establish formal women’s sections in the ten participating mosques in Kabul and to appoint twenty women as leaders of these sections.
+In June 2010, hiring thirty university students—both male and female—to monitor Imams’ Friday sermons, and publishing and distributing 15,000 copies of the booklets on women’s rights.
+The program established formal women’s sections in the ten mosques in Kabul and appointed twenty women as leaders in their mosque.